 The ways in which retailers go about meeting that goal vary, however.
 Some prefer to focus on their customer loyalty program.
 Others turn to expanding into B2B wholesale channels.
 And those are just two on an infinite list of tactics you can employ to increase sales.

 Another great way to help retailers achieve revenue goals is product bundling.
-A curated collection of complementary products can help you capture both casual browsers and eager-to-buy shoppers.

 But as with most other sales tactics, there’s an art to bundling products successfully.
 Here’s what you need to know.

 What is product bundling?

 Product bundling is when a retailer packages complementary products as a group of items that can be purchased together.

 Sometimes products are bundled together as an upsell or a cross-sell.

 - Upsells involve persuading the customer to upgrade.
 For instance, promoting a better, more expensive version of a makeup brush a customer is thinking about buying.